Quitch/Queller-AI/README.md

 - Won't send Phoenixes between planets
 - Will assign fabbers to a assist on a project that they could start earlier than the fabber they're assisting
 - Won't use more than one teleporter at a time
+- Won't use telepoters to move around a single planet
+- Combat Fabbers can't be used to build mines and repair troops even across entirely different AI personalities

 ## THANKS TO